 - Bad trips and flashbacks are only part of the risks of LSD use.
 LSD users may also manifest relatively long-lasting psychoses, such as schizophrenia or severe depression.

+Can you get addicted to acid?
 LSD produces tolerance, meaning the user needs greater doses of LSD to get the same high.
-As a result, some users who take the drug repeatedly must take progressively higher doses to achieve the state of intoxication that they had previously achieved.
+As a result, some users who take the drug must take progressively higher doses to achieve the state of intoxication they had previously achieved.
 This is an unsafe practice, given the unpredictability of the drug.